Skip to main content

 2. Single underscores _ map to a - in the corresponding configuration file key.
 This is unambiguous because Tenzir does not have any options that include a literal underscore.

-From the perspective of the command line, the environment variable key TENZIR_X__Y__Z maps to tenzir x y --z.
-Here are two examples with identical semantics:
+From the perspective of the command line, setting the --foo option via tenzir --foo or tenzir-node --foo maps onto the environment variable TENZIR_FOO and the configuration file key tenzir.foo.
+Here are two examples with identical behavior:

 CAF and plugin Settings